 Torre Farfán explained that this site was chosen to take advantage of the natural light from the open door.
 9

 The scale of the ground plan and the overall dimensions of the Cathedral are shown at the bottom of the plate.

 Detail of the position of El Triunfo monument (42), opposite the Main Doorway leading to the Cathedral steps (“Puerta Principal que sale á gradas”).

 The scale, in Spanish or Castilian feet (pies), shows the width of the Cathedral as just over 290 feet or 80.80 m.
 Overall length is given as 379 feet (105.60 m) and height as 217 feet (60.46 m).
 [1 pie = 0.278 m.
 1 m = 3.588 pies.]

 The Main Doorway of the Cathedral and the daylight coming in from the street outside is shown in another of the folding plates signed by Valdés Leal.

 The highlight of the procession was another image of Ferdinand as conquering king, his eyes cast heavenward, dressed in ermine and brocade and glittering with jewels, gold and silver.
 Torre Farfán claimed that the appearance of this “Sovereign Effigy on the ancient, welcoming streets moved the crowd so much that it seemed as if their clamour would burst the upper spheres of the heavens”.
 12

-Like the image on top of the main monument, it was probably similar to one by Pedro Roldán that was also made for the celebrations and is still used today in the annual Corpus Christi processions at the Cathedral.
+Like the image on top of the main monument, it was also made by Pedro Roldán for the celebrations, and is still used today in the annual Corpus Christi processions at the Cathedral.